 AmtrakConnect blocks access to streaming media and limits file downloads to 10MB.
 Amtrak recommends passengers download any necessary large files prior to boarding the train.
 AmtrakConnect also restricts access to web sites with objectionable content.

 That’s all you need to do to connect to wifi aboard Amtrak.
 As you might expect there is no technical support available while traveling.
 Your room or car attendant is not available to troubleshoot your device.
 However, if the network appears to be down, it’s a good idea to let the conductor know so the outage can be reported.

 Like any open network that can be access without a pass code or login, it’s no more secure that what you’d find at Starbucks or a local library.

 It’s always a good idea to download whatever you plan to watch, before you leave home.
-At the Acela Lounge in New York, I recently tried in vain to download 23 minutes of Big Bang Theory, which I had already purchased.
+For example, the wifi at the train station in New York in the Acela Lounge, I tried in vain to download 23 minutes of a Big Bang Theory episode.
 Only 23 minutes and the train station wifi couldn’t handle it.
-I didn’t know that the limit for a download file was 10MB…the episode was just slightly over that number.
+I later learned that the limit for a download file was 10MB…the episode was just slightly over that number.
 Download before you leave home.